klack/klack.cloud/README.md

   Uncheck "Enable Plex Media Server debug logging"

 ### Download Managers
-- Enable file renaming in sonarr and radarr
-- Set logging to `Info` on sonarr and radarr
 - Use `/data/library/tv/` as a path when adding a series in sonarr
 - Use `/data/library/movies/` as a path when adding a movie on radarr
 - Use `http://localhost:9117` for the Jackett address when creating a torznab indexer